 The demand for polycarbonates in medical tubing is increasing as it can be sterilized using all effective methods such as irradiation (gamma and electron-beam), ethylene oxide, and steam autoclaving, which gives the device manufacturer broad flexibility in determining the most cost-efficient way for a product.

-Fluoropolymers are non-toxic, inert, and bio-compatible, and can also be sterilized, and these unique properties make fluoropolymers an ideal choice for medical devices.
-Fluoropolymers are a preferred material in next-generation medical devices such as sutures, syringes, bio-containment vessels, and catheters.
+Fluoropolymers are non-toxic, inert, bio-compatible, and can also be sterilized, and these unique properties make fluoropolymers an ideal choice for medical devices.
+Fluoropolymers a preferred material in next-generation medical devices such as sutures, syringes, bio-containment vessels, and catheters.

 The well-established medical infrastructure and increasing healthcare expenditures are expected to drive product demand in Europe.
-Steady demand for minimally invasive and diagnostic equipment, which use medical tubes, is also anticipated to boost the market growth during the forecast period.
+Steady demand for minimally invasive and diagnostic equipment, which use medical tubes, is also anticipated to boost the market growth over the forecast period.

 Asahi Tec Corp.